CodingFactoryT/Visual-Algorithm-Sorter/README.md

 java Main
 ```
 For executable: <br>
-Download and execute the "Visual Algorithm Sorter.exe" file
+Download and execute the "Visual Algorithm Sorter.exe" file from the releases section of this repository